- Created by: daisy yemm

-A person who kills or is a party to the killing of another is not to be convicted of murder if he was suffering from an abnormality of mental functioning which:
+A person who kills or is a party to the killing of another is not to be convicted of murder if the defendant was suffering from an abnormality of mental functioning which: